-Just as troubling, another recent study found a 789% increase in e-mail phishing attacks containing malicious code, including ransomware, in the first quarter of 2016 over the final quarter of 2015.2 Phishing, which is an attempt to obtain confidential information or access by fraudulently posing as a legitimate company seeking information via e-mail, instant message or other electronic communication, specifically preys on employees who have not been trained to recognize the scam.
-A successful phishing expedition can result in the loss of confidential and financial information, system disruption and consumer litigation exposure.
+Just as troubling, another recent study found a 789 percent increase in email phishing attacks containing malicious code, including ransomware, in the first quarter of 2016 over the final quarter of 2015.2 Phishing, which is an attempt to obtain confidential information or access by fraudulently posing as a legitimate company seeking information via email, instant message, or other electronic communication, specifically preys on employees who have not been trained to recognize the scam.
+A successful phishing expedition can result in the loss of confidential and financial information, system disruption, and consumer litigation exposure.
 Every industry is impacted and at risk.

 Awareness training can ensure employees have a solid understanding of employer security practices and policies, as well as the tell-tale signs of an attempt to gain improper access to computer systems and confidential information.
 In contrast, uninformed employees are susceptible to mistakes, malware, phishing attacks, and other forms of social engineering.
 They can do substantial harm to a company’s systems and place its data at risk.
 The recent spate of ransomware attacks highlight just how critical the human element really is, as almost every one of those attacks resulted from human error.

 First and foremost, it is critical that training programs have the participation of, and include input from, all relevant stakeholders at the company, including human resources, IT, information security, legal, and compliance.

 Key aspects of any successful training program should also include the following: